 Block

-If you have the Deflect talent (or you're carrying a shield), roll your Block Die and reduce the damage further by the rolled result.
+If you have the Deflect talent (or you're carrying a shield), roll your Block Die.
+Reduce the damage by the rolled result (minimum 3) instead of 3 (still minimum 1 damage).

 Example: